sdeering/marcqualie.com/_posts/2014-01-31-jekyll-with-boxen.md

 }
 ```

-I could have went the route of building a custom puppet module but this way if way more straight forward and easier to work with.
+I could have gone the route of building a custom puppet module but this way is way more straight forward and easier to work with.
 Each of these settings should be straight forward to anyone who's set up a boxen project before but for those who haven't I will explain what each one does.

 setting     | description